brycewhit13/art-classification/README.md

 ### Web Usage

 In addition to be able to run this app locally.
 The Microservice ML Endpoint for Artwork Classification is also accessible through a web application deployed on Azure at this [link](https://art-classification-webapp2.azurewebsites.net/).
 Leveraging Azure's robust capabilities, the web app provides a user-friendly interface for users to upload images and receive instant predictions on whether the artwork is AI-generated or real.
 By utilizing common ML endpoint techniques in Azure, such as containerization and scalable cloud infrastructure, the application ensures high availability and performance, catering to a wide range of users seeking quick and accurate artwork classifications in real-time.

+### Workflows

+The project also incorporates continuous integration (CI) to streamline the development and deployment process through GitHub Actions.
+The workflow is defined in the `.github/workflows/main_art-classification-code.yml` file.
+This workflow is triggered automatically on each push to the `main` branch and can also be manually executed using the GitHub Actions workflow_dispatch event.
+The CI workflow consists of two jobs: `build` and `deploy`.

+The `build` job runs on an Ubuntu environment and handles setting up the Python environment, installing project dependencies specified in `requirements.txt`, and creating a virtual environment to isolate dependencies.
+Upon successful completion, the build job uploads the project artifacts (excluding the virtual environment) using the `actions/upload-artifact` action.

+The `deploy` job is triggered when the `build` job completes successfully and is responsible for deploying the application to Azure Web App.
+It runs on another Ubuntu environment and first downloads the uploaded artifacts using the `actions/download-artifact` action.
+Subsequently, it utilizes the Azure Web Apps Deploy action (`azure/webapps-deploy@v2`) to deploy the Python app to the specified Azure Web App named 'art-classification-code' in the 'Production' slot.
+The deployment is facilitated using the provided Azure publish profile stored securely in the GitHub repository secrets.

+By leveraging this CI workflow, developers can confidently push changes to the `main` branch, knowing that the CI process will automatically build, test, and deploy the latest version of the application to the Azure Web App environment, ensuring a seamless and efficient deployment process.